 Master’s in elementary education

 A master’s degree in elementary education will advance your knowledge in the practices, evidence-based research, and methodologies that support elementary education.
-Typically with a master’s degree in elementary education your salary will be higher than individuals who only have a bachelor’s degree.
+Typically with a master’s degree in elementary education, your salary will be higher than individuals who only have a bachelor’s degree.

 Master’s in child development

-This degree will teach students about developmental content in cognitive, emotional, linguistic, and social aspects.
+A master’s in child development will teach students about developmental content in cognitive, emotional, linguistic, and social aspects.
 You will dive deeper into empirical research that supports the social welfare, policies, and teaching styles that support children.

 Master’s in social work

 A master’s degree in social work will give you the knowledge needed to pursue a career in social welfare, government agencies, or community outreach centers that support children and families in need.